 My research program focuses on social justice dynamics of urban food and environmental systems.
 Through my work, I link social scientific inquiry to on-the-ground initiatives to achieve food security, sustainability, and environmental justice.
 My approach is interdisciplinary; Drawing theoretical insights from human geography, political ecology, and international agricultural development, I examine the processes through which community-based activists proactively address food and environmental challenges and policies that support, or may hinder, such initiatives.
 I am interested in the roles of research and scholarship in advancing social justice at multiple social, political, and spatial scales.

-Recent work has included research for my 2016 book Beyond the Kale: Urban Agriculture and Social Justice Activism in New York City (University of Georgia Press' Geographies of Justice and Social Transformation Series); and collaborative research on urban agriculture throughout New York City for the Five Borough Farm Project of the Design Trust for Public Space.
-I also conduct participatory evaluation with: Soul Fire Farm in Upstate New York; the environmental nonprofit Groundwork Hudson Valley; and the not-for-profit Farm School NYC.
+Recent work has included research for my 2016 book Beyond the Kale: Urban Agriculture and Social Justice Activism in New York City (University of Georgia Press' Geographies of Justice and Social Transformation Series, with co-author N. Cohen); and collaborative research for the Five Borough Farm Project of the Design Trust for Public Space.
+I regularly conduct participatory evaluation with community based groups.
+This has included work with: Soul Fire Farm in Upstate New York; the environmental nonprofit Groundwork Hudson Valley; and Farm School NYC.

 Current research examines policy changes surrounding, and finance for the emergent commercial agriculture sector in New York City and Paris.